zbynekdrlik/obs-yt-player/README.md

 - Scene must be reactivated for some mode changes

 ### Metadata Problems?
-- Verify Gemini API key is correct
+- If using Gemini: Verify API key is correct
-- Check internet connection
+- Without Gemini: Videos will play with basic title parsing
-- Failed extractions retry automatically
+- Files marked with `_gf` will retry Gemini on next startup
-- Title parser ensures playback continues
+- Check logs for metadata extraction details

 ### Nested Scene Not Working?
 - Ensure nested source is visible (eye icon)